usnistgov/tb3py/README.md

-# ThreeBodyTB_python
+# TB3PY

-by Kevin F. Garrity
+by Kevin F. Garrity and Kamal Choudhary

 This is a python wrapper for the [ThreeBodyTB.jl](http://github.com/usnistgov/ThreeBodyTB.jl) Julia